avaneev/prvhash/README.md

 variables work in tandem, with each variable able to independently absorb up to hash word bit size of external (message) entropy (structurally, `Seed` accepts higher bits of the message while `lcg` accepts lower bits of the message).

 Note that `lcg` being an accumulator quickly leaves a possible zero state.
+Injecting (adding) a priorly unknown message via `lcg` variable requires a larger variable size: e.g. with 16-bit variable's size (and 8-bit hash word) this may not work very well: continously adding a constant will slightly reduce randomness structure; on the other hand, adding an increasing 8-bit counter to `lcg` does not reduce randomness structure.
+It is more practical to inject messages via the `Seed` variable.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message